Connections-Business-Directory/Connections/README.md

 * REST API: Couple minor tweaks to the Entry REST endpoint.
 * OTHER: Remove the TSL logo from the assets.
 * DEV: phpDoc correction.

-= 9.2 08/16/2019 =
-* NEW: Register settings with the WordPress REST API.
-* TWEAK: Remove the featured partners metabox from the Dashboard.
-* TWEAK: Remove the Featured partners section from the Connections group on the Add New Plugins admin page.
-* BUG: Fix the results displayed on the Connections group on the Add New Plugin admin page.
-* REST API: Add schema properties to all core settings options so they will be registered with the core WordPress REST API.
-* I18N: Update POT file.
-* I18N:Update MO files.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)